benrondeau/musician-cms-reactjs/README.md

 1. Clone repo to your machine.
 2. `cd` into root of repo, run `npm install`
-3. Create `.env` file in root folder and define value for `CLEARDB_DATABASE_URL`, which just needs to be a valid `mysql://` connection to a MySQL
+3. Create `.env` file in root folder and define value for `CLEARDB_DATABASE_URL`, which just needs to be a valid `mysql://` connection to a MySQL database.
-4. Run `npm start` to boot up server.
-View server console output for any errors.
+4. Run `npm run dev` to boot up the dev server.
+Check console output for any errors.
 <!-- 5.
 TODO add info on how to create a dummy DB -->

-To run tests: `npm test`

 ### API Documentation
 This API only accepts parameters in the HTTP query string format.
 Example: `?name=bonaroo&category=festival`